Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Acknowledgement

 \section{Acknowledgement}

-The authors gratefully acknowledge the support of the Canadian Natural Sciences and Engineering Research Council (NSERC) [grants 2021-04037 and 2019-00094].
+The authors gratefully acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [grants 2021-04037 and 2019-00094].
 We thank the Digital Research Alliance of Canada for providing high-performance parallel computing facilities.